KYPHOSIS TREATMENT

 Magnetic Resonance Imaging (MRI)

 MRI provides detailed images of the soft tissues, including the spinal cord, intervertebral discs, and nerves.
-It is particularly useful in assessing complications associated with kyphosis.
+It becomes particularly useful in assessing complications associated with kyphosis.

 Spinal Cord Compression

-MRI can identify any compression of the spinal cord or nerve roots, which may occur in severe kyphosis.
-This is critical for planning treatment, particularly if surgical intervention is being considered.
+An MRI can identify any compression of the spinal cord or nerve roots, which may occur in severe kyphosis.
+This becomes critical for planning treatment, particularly if surgical intervention may occur.

 Disc Degeneration and Herniation